kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 There was no expectation.
 We certainly weren’t there to win.
 And if she couldn’t finish, that’s alright.

-Frankly, from my blurred memory, I recalled my daughter getting last place and we were both super proud that she finished it.
+Frankly, from my hazy memory, I recall my daughter finishing last, and we were both super proud that she completed it.
 We celebrated with McDonald’s!

 While we were waiting and watching the other kids swim, a parent came up and we started chit-chatting.